-A Power-on Reset (POR) forces the CMCON0 register to its Reset state.
+A POR Reset forces the CMCON0 register to its Reset state.
 This forces the Comparator module to be in the comparator Reset mode.
 This ensures that all potential inputs are analog inputs.
 Device current is minimized when analog inputs are present at Reset time.
 The comparator will be powered-down during the Reset interval.